Caribbean Vet Schools

 The Program for the Assessment of Veterinary Education Equivalence (PAVE) is an equivalency exam for veterinary graduates who attend school outside the United States or Canada.
 The program is governed by the American Association of Veterinary State Boards.
 PAVE is not accepted by all states, so a student should investigate the requirements where they intend to seek licensure before enrolling in the program.
 As of 2018, PAVE was accepted in 42 states as well as Australia and New Zealand.
 This list continues to be updated as the American Association of Veterinary State Boards (AAVSB) adds more jurisdictions.

 The steps for PAVE certification may include a credentials verification process, English proficiency testing, a qualifying science examination, and a demonstration and evaluation of clinical proficiency.
 There are many significant (and non-refundable) fees involved with the testing, including a $1,500 charge for the qualifying science exam and the $375 PAVE application fee.

 The Educational Commission for Foreign Veterinary Graduates (ECFVG) certification program is an equivalency exam for veterinary graduates of foreign programs.
 The ECFVG is run by the American Veterinary Medical Association and is accepted by all states and the federal government.
 It is also accepted by Canada, Australia, and New Zealand.

 The steps for ECFVG certification include credential verification, an English language assessment, a 225-question Basic and Clinical Sciences Examination (BSCE), and a multi-day hands-on Clinical Proficiency Examination (CPE).
-As of 2014, applicant are required to submit documentation outlining their surgical experience.
+As of 2014, applicants are required to submit documentation outlining their surgical experience.
 The ECFVG also involves significant fees for the certification and testing process, including a $1,400 registration fee and a $220 additional fee for the BSCE exam.

 After completing all equivalency requirements, the new veterinarian must also meet all other criteria required for U.S. and Canadian graduates including passing the North American Veterinary Licensing Examination (NAVLE) and any achieving any other state or local licensure requirements.
 Only upon passing all requirements will a veterinarian be eligible to practice medicine in their state of choice.